jamiefletcher/distributed-chat-app/README.md

 # distributed-systems

-This repository contains a small distributed chat appliation I created as part of a distrubuted systems course at York University.
+This repository contains a small distributed chat application I created as part of a distributed systems course at York University.
 The application was deployed and tested on a small Kubernetes cluster running in Azure Cloud.
 The chat application supports multi-client and real-time communication using a distributed architecture.

 ## Requirements
 The chat application was implemented in two parts: